jefftranter/68000/toolchain/README.md

 make srec-install
 ```

-By default, the installation script installs to your ~/.local/bin dir so that the entire installation can be run without
+By default, the installation script installs to your ~/.local/ dir so that the entire installation can be run without
 root rights.
-You can install to a different bin dir by prepending the make command with BIN_DIR=/path/to/your/bin/dir.
+You can install to a different dir by prepending the make command with INSTALL_DIR=/path/to/your/install/dir.

 ### Uninstall